Find answers to questions about the Child Protection Policy.

 The Child Protection Policy also includes a duty to report child abuse and inappropriate conduct.
 This duty extends to all UB employees.
 It also applies to UB students who interact with children as part of their work-related duties or academic program.
 For example, a nursing student who was participating in an academic program in a hospital setting would be mandated to report a classmate who was engaging in inappropriate conduct with a child in that same setting.

 This policy also imposes a specific obligation upon any employee who authorizes the use of university facilities to non-UB groups that will include children.
-Examples of these groups include sports camps, academic enrichment programs and dance/theater groups.
+Examples of these groups include sports camps, academic enrichment programs, and dance or theater groups.
 When granting authorization to visitors, the employee must ensure that the person receiving authorization is aware of the Child Protection Policy and obtain a completed Acknowledgement of UB’s Child Protection Requirements form.
 The form should be stored in a secure location for the duration of the time the visitor will be using UB facilities.

 Yes, if the conduct involves a university-sponsored program, or if a university student or employee is acting as a representative of the university while the conduct takes place.
 For example, a medical student working in a hospital as part of the academic program would be responsible for appropriate conduct toward children under this policy.